geneticsequencing/ExzoCoin/README.md

 * Transfer ERC-20 tokens, NFTs or wrapped native currencies.
 * Customize the bridge functionality using Bridge plugins.

+Note: This section is still work in progress, we will update more information as we progress.

 Official Links
 * Website - https://exzo.network